 Moreover, they may not always make full use of an alternative DAW’s features or complicate customization.

-While most MIDI controllers will ostensibly claim to be compatible with a wide variety of the most popular DAWs, this does not always come out in practice.
+While other pad controllers will ostensibly claim to be compatible with a wide variety of the most popular DAWs, this does not always come out in practice.

 Specifically, a MIDI controller with a pre-bundled DAW is liable to have been made for use with that DAW to the preference of others.